-But then in 2013, an analysis of previous research published in the British Medical Journal found that eating one egg per day is not associated with increased risk of coronary heart disease or stroke.
-And a subsequent analysis of previous research and published in the Journal of American College of Nutrition found that those who eat one egg a day may in fact have a 14 percent lower risk of stroke.
+But then, in 2013, an analysis of previous research published in the British Medical Journal found that eating one egg per day is not associated with increased risk of coronary heart disease or stroke.
+And a subsequent analysis of previous research, published in the Journal of American College of Nutrition, found that those who eat one egg a day may in fact have a 14% lower risk of stroke.

-More recently, a 2017 study published in the Journal of Nutrition found that eating eggs may actually benefit your cholesterol profile.
-The study of 38 healthy men and women between the ages of 18 and 30 found that the more eggs they ate, the more the size of their low-density lipoproteins (LDL/bad) and high-density lipoproteins (HDL/good) changed for the better.
-(It’s complicated, but the larger your LDL and HDL are, the better.)
-While this study is promising, it’s worth noting that it was done in young, healthy individuals who are at low risk for heart disease.
+More recently, a 2017 study, published in the Journal of Nutrition, found that eating eggs may actually benefit your cholesterol profile.
+The study of 38 healthy men and women, between the ages of 18 and 30, found that the more eggs they ate, the more the size of their low-density lipoproteins (LDL/bad) and high-density lipoproteins (HDL/good) changed for the better.
+(The larger your LDL and HDL are the better.)
+While this study is promising, it’s worth noting that it was done in young, healthy individuals, who are at low risk for heart disease.

-“Eggs are a good source of protein (both whites/yolk), contain heart-healthy unsaturated fats and also great source of important nutrients, such as vitamin B6, B12 and vitamin D,” said Kurt Hong, MD, associate professor of clinical medicine at Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC.
+“Eggs are a good source of protein (both whites and yolk), contain heart-healthy unsaturated fats and are also a great source of important nutrients, such as vitamin B6, B12 and vitamin D,” says Kurt Hong, MD, a primary care physician at Keck Medicine of USC and clinical professor of medicine at the Keck School of Medicine of USC.

-Still, before you go and order yourself a four-egg omelet, it’s best to ask your doctor for his/her opinion on the matter.
-And have your cholesterol checked regularly, no matter how many eggs you do — or don’t — eat a day.
+Still, before you go and order yourself a four-egg omelet, it’s best to ask your doctor for his or her opinion on the matter.
+And, have your cholesterol checked regularly, no matter how many eggs you do — or don’t — eat a day.

-“As with any food, the key here is consumption in moderation,” Dr. Hong said.
+“As with any food, the key here is consumption in moderation,” Hong says.